Why College May Not Be for Everyone

 Taking a Gap Year

 A gap year is when a student takes a year off between high school and college.
 Some colleges allow accepted students to defer for a year, holding a place for them in the next year’s incoming class.
 Some people create a travel itinerary, others may work or volunteer for the year.
-There are some gap year programs that create opportunities for students, keep in mind that some programs may be expensive.
+There are some gap year programs that create opportunities for students, but keep in mind that some programs may be costly.

 Starting a Business